Menu Close

 8. There is no process to add or remove items from the backup scope

-9. Absence of training in backup testing
+9. Absence of BCDR and continuity plan testing